nmalcolm/marshrutka/README.md

 Before compiling change `secret_key` and `additional_field_value` (the admin password).

+## Building

+Run `cargo build --release` and the executables will be in the `./target/release` directory.

 ## Limitations and areas of concern

 - The network message buffer has a fixed length of 500,000 bytes.
 If the buffer exceeds this an `UnknownCryptoError` will occur.
 This may happen for example when the command output is exceptionally large.